DannyArends/CTLmapping/README.md

 When (re-)using the any code or data provided by this package, please also cite:
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.154465.svg)](https://doi.org/10.5281/zenodo.154465)

-Citations are also available for import in bibtex format [TODO: bibtex with DOIs].

 ### License

 The CTL mapping source code is released under the GNU GENERAL PUBLIC LICENSE Version 3 (GPLv3).
 See [LICENSE.txt](LICENSE.txt).